Curated by Chiara Valci Mazzara

 SEOUL, Oct.
 18 (Yonhap) — It was one day in his early 20s that Kwon Sun-kwan realized he could see things through a camera lens that his bare eyes could have easily overlooked.
 That day, he spotted through the lens a tramp dressed in rags wandering around the streets of his neighborhood.
 Intrigued, he followed him to his house to learn that the man and his brother, both mentally challenged, lived in a very unsanitary, inhuman environment and that their family had neglected them.
 The “awakening experience” put him into the dilemma of whether to help them get assistance from the community right away, or do his job as a photographer, he said.
 “Taking photos, by nature, is quite violent.
 You see your subject matters as the subject of your desire and your means.
 You see and interpret them as you want and think.
 It is violent,” Kwon said during an interview with Yonhap News Agency at Hakgojae Gallery in Seoul on Thursday.
 Since then, he has distanced himself from his subjects, observed them long enough to stay objective and rational and tried to capture things and memories associated with his subjects that, however peripheral and fleeting they look, often fall through what he called a “hole of silence.”
 “The Mulch and Bones,” which is set to open at the gallery on Friday, is his first solo exhibition in five years, and is part of his continuing efforts to use photography to visually — and metaphorically — record the seemingly unimportant, forgotten or neglected memories and victims in modern Korean history.
 “We all have distant, fading memories.
 Where have they gone?
 Did they disappear?
 Probably not.
 I believe they remain somewhere in our consciousness as they sometimes pop up in certain situations,” he said.

-SunKwan Kwon photographic works:
+SunKwan Kwon photographic and sculptural works:

 Invitation and poster to the exhibition: